Student organizations and activities

 Engineering Honor Society

-This is the only honor society which represents all engineering fields.
-Students are able to take advantage of scholarship, fellowships, and other financial assistance.
+This is the only honor society that represents all engineering fields.
+Students are able to take advantage of scholarships, fellowships, and other financial assistance.
 Other opportunities include leadership opportunities and training, community and campus service, and network and mentoring opportunities.
 UMBC Chapter Information.

 UMBC Game Developer's Club